adworetzky/PlotMaker/README.md

 The Frame 1 UI controls the image used to displace the lines in the final output

+### Frame 2
 ![Alt text](screenshots/frame2ui.png "Frame 2")

+The Frame 2 UI controls the the text added to create a knockout effect in the final output

+### Output
 ![Alt text](screenshots/outputui.png "Output")

+The output UI controls the parameters on which the lines drawn to the final image operate.

+### Viewport
 ![Alt text](screenshots/viewportui.png "Viewport")

+The viewport section allows you to changes the size and scope of the panels found in the window

+### Export
 ![Alt text](screenshots/exportui.png "Export")

+This control the size of the image that is rendered out

 ## License